 “Being in Brompton and Bowden, it’s a really developing area.
 There are a lot of small businesses and young people, Pizza Meccanica just around the corner [plus] Oddio and Plant 4, which is already a hub for the locals.
 We really just want to add to the community and help this place develop even more.”

-Coffee will come from decorated WA roaster Five Senses; a single-origin and house blend will be pulled through a custom-built Synesso MVP espresso machine.
+Coffee will come from pioneering Melbourne roaster St Ali (Seven Grounds will be the brand's first SA account); a single-origin and house blend will be pulled through a custom-built Synesso MVP espresso machine.
 There’ll also be batch brew, filter and V60 available.

 But it’s not all about the coffee.
 Penascoza has brought on chef Mark Goode (ex-Electra House) to run the kitchen.
 The concise menu will involve “edgy but familiar” brunch items, elevated with Asian cooking techniques.
 Much of the menu will revolve around a wok, which will turn out dishes such as wok-fried eggs, and wok-tossed sausage, garlic soy egg and XO king oyster mushrooms on sourdough.
 Pastries will be by Bowden bakery The Lost Loaf.

 “We’ll have a small daily menu of maybe 10 to 12 items, and then on top of [that] we’ll have our specials [where] our chef will play around with a single ingredient … on a seasonal basis,” says Penascoza.